Processes to follow if your property should become empty:

 Selling or Letting?

-There are a number of Estate Agents in the area who can offer you a valuation, and advice on this.
+There are a number of Estate Agents and property auctions in the area who can offer you a valuation, and advice on this.
 To be able to let or sell the property, you will have to hold an Energy performance Certificate for the property which displays Energy ratings, so this is something that you could start to arrange!